 Retired & Survivor Benefit Plan Pay

 Military Retirees and Survivor Benefit Plan recipients would, during a shutdown, still receive their pension checks as the funding for these benefits is NOT tied to Congress’s funding bill.
-After previous shutdowns, Veteran Affairs lobbied Congress to fund the VA on a two-year budget cycle which exempts the department.
+After previous shutdowns, Veteran Affairs lobbied Congress to fund the VA on a two-year budget cycle that exempts the department.

-“The VA is in a fortunate situation in that we have what’s called an advanced appropriations so we get our money a year ahead of time because I think Congress understands that the VA can’t shut down, that we are there for the safety of our veterans.” said former VA Secretary David Shulkin.
+“The VA is in a fortunate situation in that we have what’s called advanced appropriations so we get our money a year ahead of time because I think Congress understands that the VA can’t shut down, that we are there for the safety of our veterans.” said former VA Secretary David Shulkin.

 VA Disability Pay, GI Bill Benefits, SGLI Payments